-From COP16 in Columbia to COP29 in Azerbaijan: Bridging nature and climate in 2024
+From COP16 in Colombia to COP29 in Azerbaijan: Bridging nature and climate in 2024

 The next few months will be critical for sustainability watchers and ESG investors, writes Downing’s Roger Lewis